yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 # Conclusion

-The fundamental laws of the university and society never change, however, it's the depth and ability to understand this nuance.
+Fundamental behaviors and patterns of the individual and the aggregate of society never changes, there are a few clear constants to navigate by.
+The rest is understanding nuance.
+Success comes from navigating this nuance and complexity.